 Committed to delivering access to energy.

 Power for All is a global campaign committed to ending energy poverty while addressing the pressing threat of climate change throughout Africa and Asia.
-Power for All aims to end the path dependency of fossil fuels and diesel-powered generators, and instead accelerate the use of decentralized renewable energy (DRE) solutions.
-We mobilize networks of partners across the energy access ecosystem—including civil society, social entrepreneurs, policymakers, utilities, and local changemakers in developing countries—that together can accelerate the adoption of decentralized renewable energy.
-Collectively with our partners, Power for All drives awareness, activates markets, and catalyzes advocacy that will help transform the way energy is used, generated, and paid for in order to #EndEnergyPovertyFaster.
+They aim to end the path dependency of fossil fuels and diesel-powered generators, and instead accelerate the use of decentralized renewable energy solutions.
+Further, they mobilize networks of partners across the energy access ecosystem that together can accelerate the adoption of decentralized renewable energy.
+Collectively with partners, Power for All drives awareness, activates markets, and catalyzes advocacy that will help transform the way energy is used, generated, and paid for in order to end poverty faster.

 In each of the United Actions below, you’ll find curated collections of top-performing charities, all tackling the same urgent problem from different angles.